DBProductions/js-helping/README.md

     var jsh = JSHELPING;
     var modArray = jsh._array();

-# Examples

-Simple examples to show how to work with js-helping.

- - chat - simple chat with express and socket.io

 # Build it

 Using grunt to run JSHint, QUnit and UglifyJS. `grunt`